 Hungry and in a hurry?
 We’ve put together a list of spots on Adelaide you need to check out.
 From health food snacks to delicious coffee, keep reading for where you should grab Quick Bites on Adelaide.
 Milano Espresso Bar Need a quick pick me up?
 Milano Espresso is...read more

 Canada Day in the Toronto Entertainment District was an amazing event.
 The 150th Anniversary celebration was quite the party in our district!
 A crowd of people in red and white roamed about the district and took in the sights.
-Some visited...read more
+Some visited our landmark...read more

 Yum!
 Reservations opened on June 22nd for Toronto’s 15th annual Summerlicious.
 The decadent food event that runs from July 7-23 will have your mouth watering and ready for some new eats.
 Three-course prix fixe lunch menus are priced at $18, $23 and $28 and dinner...read more

 Canada’s Walk of Fame acknowledges the achievements and accomplishments of successful Canadians.
 It consists of a series of maple leaf-like stars embedded in 13 designated blocks’ worth of sidewalks in the Entertainment District, located in front of Roy Thomson Hall, The Princess of Wales Theatre, and The Royal Alexandra Theatre on King Street as well as Simcoe Street.

 Ripley’s Aquarium of Canada